ThoDHa/coffee_recommendations/README.md

 ## Milestones
 1. Installing Rust
-2. Get first API from reddit
+2. Get a list of states/cities in the U.S.
-3. Find posts that are reccomendation posts
+3. Perform searches on the different subreddits for coffee reccommendation request's
-4. Parse the comments for coffee shop
+4. Figure out how to parse the name of coffee shops in the comments.
-5. Generate JSON object with city, coffee shops.
+5. Find a way to get link to coffee shop websites.
-6. Find a way to get link to coffee shop websites.
+6. Output the list into a json file.

 ## Things we can add to It